 This document details the upgrade and rollback procedure for upgrading the Fabric application that runs on a Kubernetes cluster.

-Here's the updated upgrade and rollback procedure for the Fabric application running on Kubernetes, with Step 1 modified to include a command that lists the fabric-deployment
+Here's the updated upgrade and rollback procedure for the Fabric application running on Kubernetes.
+Step 1 has been modified to include a command that lists the fabric-deployment

 , container versions, and their state.

-Note: This procedure is valid for either only minor upgrades or all versions above 8.0.
-Major upgrades may require additional steps, such as schema migrations, configuration changes, or downtime planning.
+Note: This procedure is valid for only minor upgrades or all versions above 8.0.
+Major upgrades may require additional steps like schema migrations, configuration changes, or downtime planning.
 Always consult regarding the specific upgrade documentation for major version changes.

 Prerequisites: